khanh-v-nguyen/khanh-v-nguyen/README.md

 - ⚡ Fun fact: ...
 -->

-- 💗 I’m a student at Pasadena City College.
+- 💗 I’m a proud community college student.
 - 👩🏻‍💻 Pronouns: She/Her
 - 💻 I’m interested in mobile, web, and game dev.
 - 🌱 I’m currently working on a new website.